fblascogarma/backend_starter/README.md

 python manage.py migrate

+If you want to rollback to a previous migration, type

+python manage.py api 0009_mytoken

+where api is the name of the app and 0009_mytoken is the version where you want to rollback.

+Then, you need to eliminate the migrations files that are wrong (thus why I wanted to rollback), and type again

+python manage.py makemigrations

+And then type

+python manage.py migrate

 ## References

 1) Video tutorial called [Django & ReactJS Full Stack Course [ Python Backend React Frontend ]](https://www.youtube.com/watch?v=VBqJ0-imSMU)